 - 6.1 Applications for a place after the start of the school year or for any other year group are processed by Cornwall Local Authority, which acts on the behalf of the academy.
 The LA will contact the academy to check if places are available in the relevant year groups.
-Parents should apply online at www.cornwall.gov.uk/admissions or submit a Cornwall Application Form available from the academy office or from the LA Admissions Team. - 6.2 Offer of a place letters will be issued by the coordinating LA giving a start date and a period by which the place must be taken up.
+Parents should apply online at www.cornwall.gov.uk/admissions directly to the applicant's home local authority. - 6.2 Offer of a place letters will be issued by the coordinating LA giving a start date and a period by which the place must be taken up.
 If a place at Werrington School is offered, parents are asked to contact the academy so that the relevant paperwork may be completed, and a visit to the new class and start date can be arranged. - 6.3 Parents wishing to visit Werrington School prior to applying are encouraged to do so.